-where $\phi_1 \to^* \phi_2$ denotes that $\phi_1$ can be transformed into $\phi_2$ through a finite sequence of applications of rules in $\mathcal{R}$.
-In other words, two expressions are equivalent under $\mathcal{R}$ if one can be rewritten into the other by repeated application of these rules.
-In this work, we systematically encode known mathematical identities as rewrite rules $\mathcal{R}$ to generate equivalent variants of symbolic expressions.
+where $\phi_1 \Rightarrow^* \phi_2$ means that $\phi_1$ can be transformed into $\phi_2$ by applying a finite sequence of rewriting using $\mathcal{R}$.
+In other words, two expressions are equivalent under $\mathcal{R}$ if one can be transformed into the other via repeated rewriting.